awslabs/soci-snapshotter/docs/getting-started.md

 ## Dependencies

-soci-snapshotter has the following runtime dependencies.
+The SOCI snapshotter has the following runtime dependencies.
 Please follow the links or commands to install them on your machine:

+> **Note**
 > We only mention the direct dependencies of the project.
 Some dependencies may
 > have their own dependencies (e.g., containerd depends on runc/cni).
 Please refer
 > to their doc for a complete installation guide (mainly containerd).

 - **[containerd](https://github.com/containerd/containerd/blob/main/docs/getting-started.md) >= 1.4** -
-required to run soci-snapshotter; to confirm please check with `sudo ctr version`.
+required to run the SOCI snapshotter; to confirm please check with `sudo ctr version`.
 - **[ctr](https://github.com/containerd/containerd/blob/main/docs/getting-started.md)** -
 required for this doc to interact with containerd/registry.
 - **fuse** - used for mounting without root access (`sudo yum install fuse` or other Linux package manager like `apt-get`, depending on your Linux distro).

-## Install soci-snapshotter
+## Install the SOCI snapshotter

-The soci-snapshotter project produces 2 binaries:
+The SOCI project produces 2 binaries:

 - `soci`: the CLI tool used to build/manage SOCI indices.
 - `soci-snapshotter-grpc`: the daemon (a containerd snapshotter plugin) used for lazy loading.